ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

 # Dependency Injection 💉

-  D.I. or inversion of control (IoC) is a common pattern that helps you organize by 'injecting' or passing through the constructor the _dependencies_ of your class.
+  D.I. or inversion of control (IoC) is a common pattern that will help the organization of your code, by 'injecting' or passing through the constructor the _dependencies_ of your class or function.

   By doing this way you will gain the flexibility to inject a _'compatible dependency'_ when, for example, you write the unit tests for the service, or when the service is used in another context.

-  Code with no D.I
+  *Code with no D.I*
   ```javascript
   import UserModel from '../models/user';
   import CompanyModel from '../models/company';